nialloc/GameOfLife/README.md

 You can see it in action [here](https://nialloc.github.io/GameOfLife/)

 The application consists of three parts:
-* Front end Javascript application using the P5JS library hich runs in your browser
+* Front end Javascript application using the [p5js](https://p5js.org/) library which runs in your browser
 * A Python Flask app implemented as a google cloud function
 * An Ethereum smart contract written in Solidity which runs on the (Kovan) Ethereum blockchain

-### P5js - client application
+### p5js - client application
 There are just three files in the app: a very simple `index.html` to host the javascript application in [sketch.js](https://nialloc.github.io/GameOfLife/sketch.js) along with a simple `style.css` stylesheet.
 When started, the app requests the 32x32 grid from the blockchain (via the flask app).
 Nothing will happen until you press the ```start``` button.
 Once this is pressed the app will request a new step on a timed basis (about one per minute).
 This will continue until the _stop_ button is pressed.
 There are a couple of other buttons that will create a random selection on the screen, clear the screen, and add a few [gliders](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)).
 You can also use the mouse to select/deselect individual cells.

 ### Python Flask google cloud function